We are well acquainted with doing annoying things for our kids.

 Ask yourself whether your partner would be able to maintain the same standard of living without your income.
 Would they need to move to a different house or apartment?
 Would they need to get a job in a very quick hurry in order to make ends meet?
 If so, life insurance might be a way to provide a cushion to reduce the stress on your spouse.

 If you think your surviving family members would struggle to cover the cost of your final expenses, then life insurance could help fill that gap.
-Standard funerals can easily cost $7,000 or $8,000.
+Standard funerals can easily cost $8,000 or more.

 Probate is the process through which courts decide that your will is legally valid and oversees its execution.
 This can take months or possibly even years in some cases, so if you want to make sure your family receives some financial assistance ASAP, life insurance could be one option.
-That's because life insurance generally doesn't go through probate, so the funds will likely be available sooner than assets that do go through the process.
+That's because life insurance generally doesn't go through probate when a beneficiary is named, so the funds will likely be available sooner than assets that do go through the process.

-Various rules of thumb say you need at least $1 million to retire comfortably, or 10 to 12 times your annual income.
-Life insurance can be a way to protect your family’s long-term financial future if they can’t count on your 401(k).
+While there’s no exact number that guarantees a comfortable retirement, common advice often suggests saving at least $1 million, or 10 to 12 times your annual income.
+Life insurance can be a way to help protect your family’s long-term financial future if they can’t count on your 401(k) to cover everything you need.

 If something happened to either you or your partner, the surviving spouse may face financial struggles in retirement, on top of the loss of not growing old together.
 This isn’t to say that you should buy a life insurance policy instead of saving for retirement!
 Your best plan is to save in retirement accounts like 401(k)s or IRAs throughout your working life.